Counselling And Psychological Services

 What maintenance orders can the Court make?

-The Court can also make maintenance orders for a wife and children in pending divorce proceedings under Part X of the Women's Charter, or as part of final orders in the ancillary matters in
+divorce proceedings are pending under Part X of the Women’s Charter, or as part

 Part X of the Women’s Charter.